LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_KLU.rst

-The SUNLinSol_KLU module defines implementations of all "direct" linear solver operations listed in the section :numref:`SUNLinSol.API`:
+The SUNLinSol_KLU module defines implementations of all "direct" linear solver operations listed in :numref:`SUNLinSol.API`:

 * ``SUNLinSolGetType_KLU``